mkalygin/wyrfn/README.md

 ## Overview

+**DISCLAIMER: The author doesn't think that number of commits is a good metric to measure programmer's productivity.
+It is used only for reference and motivation.**

 This is a static page with dynamic rating of GitHub contributors.
 Some of [the most active GitHub users](https://gist.github.com/paulmillr/2657075/) are chosen + author of this repo.
 Their activity on particular repos is measured